 It’s obvious that my content is geared to freelancers like myself, and I love sharing my experiences and insight on the subject.

-If a freelancer stumbles across my blog, they’d love it.
-But if a client stumbled on it, they’d be like, “I’m not a freelance graphic designer.
-Next…”
+If a freelancer stumbles onto my blog, they’d love it.
+But if a client stumbled on it, they would think, “I’m not a freelance graphic designer.
+Next...”

-This is where I need to refocus my content strategy, and it’s going to be a massive change for me.
+This is why I need to refocus my content strategy, and it’s going to be a massive change for me.